ghyoun/potato_films/README.md

 ---

-## Submission and Deliverables
+## What To Turn In

+The FreshPotatoes tech team will look for:

-Once you've downloaded the codebase, initiate a git repository.
+* **A git repository** - Once you've downloaded the codebase, initiate a git repository.
 As you work, make logical, frequent commits and descriptive commit messages.

+* **Production-level code**. - As you implement your solution, think about maintainability, extensibility, security, and performance.

+* **Consistent code**.
+To the best of your abilities, adhere to the [styleguide](styleguide.md) provided.

+---

+## How To Submit Your Work

-Email your work to credentials@ga.co as a zip attachment to
+Email your repository as a zip attachment to
 <a href="mailto:credentials@ga.co">credentials@ga.co</a>.
 In the subject line, include your name and the company's name, if applicable.

 ---

-## Licensing
+#### Licensing
 All content is licensed under a CC­BY­NC­SA 4.0 license.
 All software code is licensed under GNU GPLv3.
 For commercial use or alternative licensing, please contact legal@ga.co.